isaacs/node-lru-cache/README.md

 // because it's a different object identity assert.equal(cache.get({ a: 1 }), undefined)

-cache.reset()    // empty the cache
+cache.clear()    // empty the cache
 ```

 If you put more stuff in it, then items will fall out.

 ## Options

-* `max` - The maximum number (or size) of items that are gauranteed to
+* `max` - The maximum number (or size) of items that remain in the cache
-  remain in the cache (assuming no TTL pruning or explicit deletions).
+  (assuming no TTL pruning or explicit deletions).
+Note that fewer items
-  Note that the _actual_ storage may be as much as `2 * max - 1`, or much
-  more if using a `sizeCalculation` function where a single item can be any
-  arbitrary size.
+  may be stored if size calculation is used, and `sizeMax` is exceeded.
   This must be a positive finite intger.

+* `sizeMax` - Set to a positive integer to track the sizes of items added
+  to the cache, and automatically evict items in order to stay below this
+  size.
+Note that this may result in fewer than `max` items being stored.

+* `mode` - Either `'map'`, `'object'`, or `'auto'`.
+Determines the data
+  structure to use to associate keys with indexes.

+    In `'auto'` mode, it will use an object, and only switch to using a
+    `Map` when a key is used that is not a `Symbol` or a string less than
+    length of 256.

+    Note that the switch does incur some performance penalty, as does the
+    ongoing type checking and string-length checking on each set operation.
+    If you are 100% confident that you will never use a key that is costly
+    or unsafe to store in an object, then `mode: 'object'` will _generally_
+    yield better performance.
+(See "Performance" below.)

+    Likewise, if you are reasonably confident that you will eventually need
+    to store a mix of key types, or keys that cannot be used as object
+    keys, then you will get slightly better performance using `mode:
+    'map'`.

-* `sizeCalculation` - Functionthat is used to calculate the size of stored
+* `sizeCalculation` - Function used to calculate the size of stored
   items.
 If you're storing strings or buffers, then you probably want to
   do something like `n => n.length`.
 The item is passed as the first
   argument, and the key is passed as the second argumnet.

     This may be overridden by passing an options object to `cache.set()`.

-    Optional, must be a function.
-If not set to a function, the default
-    behavior is to treat every item as `size=1`.
+    Requires `sizeMax` to be set.

     Deprecated alias: `length`